-Australians urged to avoid rush hour virus crush in return to work
+Australians urged to avoid rush hour crush in return to work

-SYDNEY (Reuters) - Australian officials planned to open pop-up parking lots and extra bicycle lanes in Sydney and other cities as the country’s most populous state began its first full week on Monday of loosened lockdown measures.
+SYDNEY (Reuters) - Australians in the country’s most populated state began their first full week of loosened coronavirus lockdown measures on Monday, with officials urging commuters returning to offices to avoid catching peak hour trains and buses.

-New South Wales (NSW) state Premier Gladys Berejiklian urged people to avoid peak-hour trains and buses as they returned to work to ensure that social distancing between commuters is maintained.
+New South Wales (NSW) state Premier Gladys Berejiklian said people should travel in off-peak times, ride bicycles or drive to work to prevent overcrowding on public transport.

 Australia’s states and territories are beginning to allow more public activity under a three-step government plan after two months of shutdowns that officials have credited with keeping the country’s exposure to the pandemic relatively low.

-NSW, which accounts for around half of Australia’s 7,045 COVID-19 cases, reported just one new infection in the previous 24 hours.
-The state also reported one additional death, the first nationally in almost a week, taking the nationwide toll to 99.
+NSW, which includes Australia’s most populous city Sydney, reported just one new infection in the previous 24 hours.
+The state also reported one additional death, the first nationally in almost a week, taking the nationwide toll to 99 from 7,060 infections.

 “We normally encourage people to catch public transport but given the constraints in the peak and the fact we are exercising social distancing, we want people to consider different ways to get to work,” Berejiklian told reporters in Sydney.